tsonika/intro-ngs-manuals/docs/modules/btp-module-denovo-canu/denovo_canu.md

 - `--changes` produces an output file of the changes made
 - `--verbose` prints information to the screen during the run
 - `--threads`: the number of cores

+NGS workshop: As we don't have time for Pilon to complete, stop the run by typing `Ctrl-C`.

+We will use the pre-computed files called with the prefixes **pilon1**.

 Look at the changes file: